Thurgood Marshall College: Marshall partnership schools

 Then Thurgood Marshall College Provost Cecil Lytle and Sociology Professor Bud Mehan were instrumental in founding the Preuss School at UCSD, which opened in 1999 on campus despite strong opposition.
 The project was seen by faculty as a deviation from UC San Diego's focus on science and medicine.
 However, providing the impetus for the founding of The Preuss School reflected the social justice oriented mission of Marshall College.
 Between 2007 and 2012 Preuss has consistently been listed among the top 50 American high schools by both Newsweek and U.S. News & World Report.

 After Preuss was established successfully, the idea and structure of the UCSD-supported charter school model was expanded to Gompers Preparatory Academy.
 Based on educational theories, the successes of Preuss should be able to be recreated in a different environment, which was why Gompers was selected.
 Gompers was historically one of the most dangerous and low performing schools in the district, and yet has been transformed into an academically rigorous school with 100% graduation rate with the transition to the charter school model.

 The College maintains strong links to both charter schools by providing them with hundreds of undergraduate tutors and mentors every year from all six colleges.
 In addition, the College's Provost is a Preuss School Board Member.

 Artist in residence

 The artist-in-residence program, begun in 2006, brings to campus leading performers and visual artists from San Diego and Southern California to UC San Diego.
 Each artist is featured for one year and given the opportunity to develop new showcase work, which often goes on to fuller production off campus.
 Marshall College is the first college at UCSD to commission public art on campus, and has contributed in the creation of a vibrant campus community.
 Allan Havis, a professor from the Theatre Department, launched these programs during his term as college provost from 2006 to 2016.

 Student life

+Campus

+Marshall College as seen from Ridge Walk.
+From left to right: Brian C. Malk Hall, Alianza, Umoja, Coalition.

+Marshall College is centered around the Ridge Walk North Living and Learning Neighborhood (RWNLLN), a development west of Geisel Library that opened in fall 2025.
+The neighborhood was designed with the theme of "The Woven Home", and students were involved in the buildings' design and names.
+Before 2025, Marshall students lived in the Pangea Apartments and Residence Halls.

+Marshall consists of three residential buildings up to 18 floors tall—Alianza, Umoja, and Coalition—housing up to 2,400 students.
+Students live in 8- or 10-person suites, and all residents have access to kitchens.

+Marshall College is also home to Goody's Marketplace, a checkout-free store powered by Amazon Just Walk Out, an esports center, the Triton Food Pantry, and the UC San Diego Glass Center, a glass-blowing studio set to open in early 2026.